MaierOli2010/ISMRM_RRSG/README.md

 Citation:
 ----------
 Please cite "Oliver Maier, Matthias Schloegl, Kristian Bredies, and Rudolf Stollberger; 3D Model-Based Parameter Quantification on Resource Constrained Hardware using Double-Buffering.
 Proceedings of the 27th meeting of the ISMRM, 2019, Montreal, Canada" if using the software or parts of it, specifically the PyOpenCL based NUFFT, in your work.

+## License
+This software is published under GNU GPLv3.
+In particular, all source code is provided "as is" without warranty of any kind, either expressed or implied.
+For details, see the attached LICENSE.